MaxwellCohen/cheat-sheets/git/git.md

 `git rebase -it <branch-to-rebase-onto>`

 The current changes are changes from the branch you are rebasing onto and the incoming changes are changes from the branch you are rebasing.

--current changes -- incoming branch
+-current changes -- "production code"

--incoming changes -- my changes.
+-incoming changes -- **my** changes.

 when you rebase you can use the following commands to help you: